 MƒA Master Teacher Fellowship Admissions

-The 2019 MƒA Master Teacher Fellowship Application is now closed.
+The 2020 MƒA Master Teacher Fellowship Application will open in January.

 MƒA Master Teacher Fellowship Eligibility

-- You teach mathematics or science in grades K-12 in a New York City public school.
+- You work full-time in grades K-12 in a New York City public or charter school.

 - You are currently in your fourth year or more teaching mathematics or science.

-- You serve as the mathematics or science teacher of record for at least 60% of your teaching schedule.
+- You teach mathematics or science for at least 60% of your schedule.

 - You have never completed an MƒA Master Teacher Fellowship (If you have, you should apply through the MƒA Master Teacher II+ Fellowship admissions process.)